 We take pride in our ability to assist families with all of their legal needs.
 We understand the sensitive nature of family disputes, and we work closely with our clients to guide them toward a resolution that will be in their best interests – and the best interests of their families.
 Our experience in this area encompasses:

-Custody and Visitation – Parents must make difficult and important decisions when going through a divorce or separation, including determining child custody and allocating visitation time.
+Custody and Parenting Time– Parents must make difficult and important decisions when going through a divorce or separation, including determining child custody and allocating parenting time.
 We have significant experience helping both married and unmarried parents develop working custody arrangements.
 We also assist clients with the modification of custody orders in which one parent wants to relocate out of state or to another part of the state with the child/children.

 We handle various other family law matters, including: